NavodyangaRDKM/teatingApp/README.md

-This is the ReadMe file of simple project
+This is the ReadMe file of this simple project